-From visas to currency, the weather, to what to pack, we share everything we learnt from research and experience all on one page to help you plan a stress-free visit to Cambodia.
+There are so many things to consider when planning a trip to Cambodia, from visas to currency, the weather and to what to pack.
+We share everything we learnt from research and experience all on one page to help you plan a stress-free visit to Cambodia.

 Cambodia is a country with an abundance of natural beauty, but it is also a place experiencing chaotic progress and all the problems that go with that.